Jstith/writeups/Domain Tools CTF/Messy JS!.md

 ## Solution:

 Yikes!
 That's a mess.
 At first glance, this file tells us nothing.
 However, there's a clue in the question.
 To `deobfuscate` means to take a program that is hard to understand and make it simple.
 People like to do this with javascript to hide functions they don't want users seeing.
-FOrtunately for us, there are tools to deobfuscate the code.
+Fortunately for us, there are tools to deobfuscate the code.
 Head on over [deobfuscate javascript](http://deobfuscatejavascript.com/#) and paste in the file.
 A bubble will pop up saying `Flag : DTROCKS!`.

 ```
 DTROCKS!